lorselq/enochian_language_modeling/README.md

 ## notes

+To run it, use `poetry run enochian-gui`.

-`dictionary.json` is, at present, not final—I am still refining the dictionary.
+`dictionary.json` is, at present, not final (it currently lives in `src/enochian_translation_team/data/dictionary.json`—I am still refining the dictionary.
 A lot of this is under development—very early stages.

 You also will want to run `poetry run python -m src/enochian_translation_team/tools/train_fasttext_model.py` to get the models going before running `main.py`.
 The models are absolutely necessary for this to work.